Six Long-Term Dividend Stocks for Income Investors

 - Walgreens Boots Alliance (Nasdaq: WBA)

 To make this list, the companies need a successful track record, growth potential and a reasonable valuation.
 One starting point I used was a list of Dividend Aristocrats.
 These are companies that have paid and raised their dividends for the last 25 consecutive years.

 This shows cash flow consistency and growth.
 But it’s also important to consider survivorship bias.
 Long-term dividend stocks come and go.
 So I took a closer look at each company’s growth potential and dividend safety.
 Let’s look at some of the highlights…

 This size helps it produce steady income.
 Many of its products also do well during downturns.
 So it’s a defensive consumer staples stock.
 This is one reason Warren Buffett has invested in Coca-Cola, his third-largest holding.

 From a valuation standpoint, Coca-Cola stock isn’t as cheap as it’s been in the past.
-Its price-to-earnings (P/E) ratio comes in just above 20.
+Its price-to-earnings (P/E) ratio comes in at almost 27.
 Although that’s not really a bad price to pay in this low interest rate world.
-You can collect a growing 3.3% dividend yield.
+You can collect a growing 2.8% dividend yield.

 To learn more about Coca-Cola stock, check out Coca-Cola’s dividend history.

 2. Procter & Gamble has increased its dividend the last 65 years.
 And its dividend yield is 2.76%.
 Procter & Gamble is also diversified with products sold in more than 180 countries and territories.

-The company has 10 main product categories, and it grew organic sales in nine out of the 10.
-To go with that, total e-commerce organic sales grew 40% and are now more than 10% of total company sales.
+The company has 10 main product categories, and it grew organic sales 6% across these categories in 2021.
+To go with that, total e-commerce organic sales are growing steadily and making up a bigger portion of total company sales.
 This growth should help Procter & Gamble remain a top long-term dividend stock.

 From a valuation standpoint, it’s also a bit higher.
 The P/E ratio comes in closer to 25.
 Although, once again, there’s usually a premium to pay when investing in established leaders.